Ty-Sir/OpenMint/README.md

 Follow the steps in [this video](https://www.youtube.com/watch?v=nUEBAS5r4Og) to connect your MetaMask wallet to your local Ganache blockchain.

 Once connected, go to [Moralis](https://moralis.io/) and create an account.
 Spin up a server that will run on a local eth chain.
-When completed, click view details and copy the application ID and server URL and in every js file in the client folder paste the ID and URL in the correct variable found at the top of each file.
+When completed, click view details on the server and copy the application ID and server URL.
+Paste them in every js file in the client folder that has a empty slot ready for them found at the top of each file.

-In Moralis, click view deatils again and go to the Devchain Proxy Server tab and follow the steps based on your OS.
+In Moralis, click view details again and go to the Devchain Proxy Server tab and follow the steps based on your OS.

 Copy the whole `cloudFunctions.js` file and paste it into the cloud function option on your server in Moralis.
 Then install the proper "Sync and Watch Contract Events" plugins under plugins for the four events listed in `OpenMintMarketplace.sol` using the table names "ArtworkForSale", "ArtworkSold", "ArtworkPriceChanged", and "ArtworkRemoved".
 For help with adding plugins refer to [this video](https://www.youtube.com/watch?v=zn7_AYf_28E&t=819s) starting at 11:00 min.